iExecBlockchainComputing/iexec-node/docker/server-master/README.md

 Build from source
 =================

-This directory contains everything to build a deployment from github last sources.
+This directory contains everything to build a deployment from [github](https://github.com/lodygens/xtremweb-hep).

 # Security
 If you wish to deploy a production platform, don't forget to set your own configuration in _xwconfigure.values_ file.